jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### Accessing the Digital Ocean Kubernetes cluster

-The Digital Ocean Kubernetes cluster will be managed from `digital-ocean-droplet`.
+The Digital Ocean Kubernetes cluster will be managed from `digital-ocean-droplet` Ubuntu jump host.

 Two binaries need to be installed on `digital-ocean-droplet` to interact with the cluster:
 * `doctl`